Personalized Treatment For Breast Cancer

-Radiation to the remaining breast or the chest wall (after mastectomy) is also an important part of treatment for many breast cancer patients.
+Radiation to the remaining breast or the chest wall (after a mastectomy) is also an important part of breast cancer treatment for many patients.
 Care for patients continues after breast cancer surgery, with many women choosing to undergo breast reconstruction after a mastectomy.

-Many women have breast cancers whose testing shows them to be estrogen receptor positive.
+Many women have breast cancers whose testing shows them to be estrogen receptor-positive .
 These patients benefit greatly from hormonal treatment to block or reduce estrogen, preventing this hormone from stimulating residual breast cancer cells.
-These anti-estrogens are prescribed by UH Seidman Cancer Center medical oncologists, who carefully choose the medicine with the most benefit and fewest side effects for each individual patient.
+These anti-estrogens are prescribed by UH Seidman Cancer Center medical oncologists, who carefully choose the medicine with the most benefits and fewest side effects for each individual patient.

-The treatment plan is personalized for each patient and the stage of disease, and utilizes the latest medical knowledge and available clinical trials.
+The breast cancer treatment plan is personalized for each patient and the stage of the disease and utilizes the latest medical knowledge and available clinical trials.